mraghu-athena/sample-jenkins-plugin/README.md

 # sample-jenkins-plugin
-This project sample jenkins plugin with rootaction and builder
+This project is for sample jenkins plugin with rootaction and builder

+Clone the project

+Run the project using
+"mvn hpi:run"

+Build on it.

+Happy Coding :)